-Those-days Leo Sayer was a screw of contradictions more muddled than his hair.
-Now gentle, now raucous, sometimes scrabbling, brawling fierce.
-Small and slight out of character but a giant on stage, backing down from no one behind a mic.
-His face was a door, wide-open, welcoming all-comers.
-He could blister with a gaze, torch with a smile, even bruise with the kind of words that once made me blush.
-Had he been a bar, he would have been our kind of place.
+Leo Sayer was a screw of contradictions more muddled than his hair.
+Then gentle, now raucous, sometimes scrabbling, brawling fierce.
+Small and slight away from the spotlight but a giant on stage, backing down from no one behind a mic.
+His face was a door, wide-open, welcoming all.
+He could bruise with a gaze, torch with a smile.
+He could sear with the kind of words that once made me blush.

 He'd come the art student/hotel porter/busker route.
 David Courtney found him, and they co-wrote Roger Daltrey's first solo hit 'Giving it All Away'.
 (Daltrey also recorded 'I'm a One-Man Band', a year before Leo).
-They teamed with former heart throb Adam Faith, and he did all the deals.
-Giving it all away was about the size of it.
-Only when Leo came to divorce first wife Jan in 1985 did it become apparent that Faith, ironically known as a money man and even the author of a financial column in one of the nationals, had mismanaged Leo's business affairs and investments.
+They teamed with former heart throb Adam Faith, who did the deals.
+Giving it all away was the size of it.
+Only when Leo came to divorce first wife Jan in 1985 did it become apparent that Faith, ironically known as a money man and as the author of a financial column in one of the nationals, had mismanaged Leo's business affairs and investments.
 Leo sued him.
 They settled out of court for not very much.
 He was then forced to sue Chrysalis, too, to win back his publishing.
-In 1996 he was back in court yet again, up against his new management for screwing up his pension fund.
+In 1996 he was back in court, up against his new management for bungling his pension fund.
 Unable to afford to go the distance, Leo was forced to walk away and begin again.
-Fortune fetched him the irresistible Ronnie Johnson, once Van Morrison's guitarist.
+Fortune fetched him Ronnie Johnson, a former Van Morrison's guitarist.
 They mounted a band and toured relentlessly until Leo was back in the black.
-The sheer exuberance of the 1999 album 'Live in London' is testament to the tidal wave of energy that carried them over the tough.
+The exuberance of 1999's 'Live in London' is testament to the tidal wave of energy that carried them.

-Every trial and tribulation leaves its tidemark.
-Leo was tired, and in need of new air.
-He found it ten thousand miles away, withdrawing to Sydney in 2005 with second partner Dona.
+Every trial and tribulation leaves its mark.
+Leo was tired, and in need of fresh air.
+He found it ten thousand miles away, withdrawing to Sydney in 2005 with new partner Dona.
 He became an Australian citizen four years later.

-In 2006 he scored his second UK number one, with the remixed 'Thunder In My Heart', making his first UK Top ten appearance for about a quarter of a century.
+In 2006 he scored his second UK number one, with the remixed 'Thunder In My Heart', making his first UK Top ten appearance in a quarter of a century.

 He used to say that he wanted to be as big as Dylan or Elvis.
-He came alive in the US, where they really got him, I mean really, for a while.
-It was American artists who excited him, who he tried to emulate.
-Not only the Elvises, but the Ray Charleses, the Chuck Berrys.
-A class act, see.
-He loved Shoreham, near Brighton, where he was born, and he could have eaten London, his adopted home.
+He came alive in the US, where they got him.
+American artists excited him.
+He tried to emulate them.
+Elvis, Ray Charles, Chuck Berry.
+He loved Shoreham, near Brighton, where he was born, and adored London, his adopted home.
 It took a while to shrug off the American dream.
-He did it by playing the Las Vegas Hilton, Lake Tahoe, Reno, Atlantic City and every major US city in between, and got it out of his system in the end.
+He did it by playing the Las Vegas Hilton, Lake Tahoe, Reno, Atlantic City and every major US city in between.
+He got it out of his system in the end.

 He's sixty seven now.
-Which makes me feel old, and yet not, because what goes around, and because he's still in there and out here, the plucky clown, the relentless mischief-maker, the old Stratford Place rebel-rouser, and then he opens his mouth and sings …
+Which makes me feel old, and not, because what goes around, and because he's still in there and out here, the plucky clown, the mischief-maker, the old Stratford Place rebel-rouser.

 Sometimes he sounds like a child.
-At others like a hundred year-old down-and-out with nothing left to give, but still with the glint in his eye and hope in his heart and the gurgle curdling in his throat, to remind us, always something.
+Or he's a centenarian down-and-out with nothing left to give, but with a glint in his eye, hope in his heart and the gurgle in his throat, just to remind us, always something.

-Talent, luck, schmuck.
-He had it all, but Leo Sayer was never a major star.
-He really should have been.
+Leo Sayer was never a major star.
+He should have been.